syntithenai/hermod/README.md

 Using docker-compose adds SSL and pulse audio support but requires customisation of the docker-compose.yml to set your pulse host ip address.

-Pulseaudio is required to be able to use local recogntition and the browser component at the same time to avoid locks on the audio hardware.
+Pulseaudio is required to be able to use local recognition and the browser component at the same time to avoid locks on the audio hardware.

 SSL is required by browsers for access to microphone hardware by sites other than localhost.